dimitarmitkov/react_project_01/README.md

 **Starting project:**

-From main directory you need to type npm start.
+From main directory you need to type `npm start`.
 Enjoy it :)